If you’re here, you are, probably, aware of scroll saws and that they are some of the most versatile tools you can opt for.

 - Somewhat noisy

-King Industrial 30-inch Scroll Saw with Foot Switch – Best Commercial Scroll Saw
+King Industrial 16-inch Scroll Saw with Foot Switch – Best Commercial Scroll Saw

 This saw enables both flat and angled cuts thanks to the adjustable table.
 In fact, the head can maneuver 38 degrees to the left and 45 degrees to the right.
-Meanwhile, it boasts an adjustable speed setting that ranges from 400 to 1,550 strokes per minute.
-Since the entire devices weighs a whopping 98 pounds, vibrations and noise are barely noticeable.
+Meanwhile, it boasts an adjustable speed setting that has 16 different options.
+Since the entire device weighs a whopping 64 pounds, vibrations and noise are barely noticeable.

 The saw also features a tool-free blade clamp.
 It is compatible with any 5-inch pinless blades.
 Thanks to the clamp, removing and replacing a blade only takes a few seconds.
 The tension of the blade can also be adjusted through an easy front-side dial.